Maple Syrup Festival at Argyle Lake State Park - March 2, 2019

 Heritage Days is a family friendly event which features main stage entertainment, carnival rides by American Banner Carnival, the Brownie Myers Memorial Car Show, the Little Miss & Master Pageant, craft, flea and food vendors, The Bob Anstine Memorial Parade, Airport Pancake Breakfast Fly-In and much more.
 Heritage Days is traditionally held the last full weekend of June.
-The 2019 Heritage Days theme is "The Aviation History Of McDonough County."
+The 2019 Heritage Days theme is "The History of Aviation in McDonough County."

 Independence Day - July 4th

 The City of Macomb and Western Illinois University host this Independence Day Celebration annually on July 4.

 All activities will take place in “Q-lot” on the Western Illinois University Campus.
 In addition to live musical entertainment the “presentation of the colors” is conducted by the combined Honor Guard from Macomb American Legion Post #6 and The VFW Post #1921.

 Folks attending are encouraged to park in Q- lot, bring lawn chairs and enjoy the entertainment and food vendor.

 This 5-day event pushes contestants from around the country, as well as guest participant former cast members of the hit television show “Survivor," to the limit of their physical, social and strategic skills as they enduring harsh elements, intense competitive challenges, and top-notch opponents in an attempt be the contest’s sole surviving winner.

 SURVIVAL CHALLENGE is open to the public and spectators are invited to watch the competition, enjoy food and beverage and “Meet & Greet” former cast members from TV’s “SURVIVOR.”